-National Green Hydrogen Mission - The Gol has launched the National Green Hydrogen Mission, providing an enabling framework for the development of green hydrogen in the country.
+- National Green Hydrogen Mission: The Gol has launched the National Green Hydrogen Mission. providing an enabling framework for the development of green hydrogen in the country.
 The mission provides a roadmap for 2030, to make India a global hub for production, usage and export of green hydrogen and a framework for creation of a comprehensive green hydrogen ecosystem.
 The Gol aims to achieve 5 MMT of green hydrogen production capacity per annum and to reduce the dependency on import of fossil fuels.
-The Gol has proposed a phased approach for creating a hydrogen ecosystem, with the first phase focusing on creating demand for green hydrogen and bringing down of cost of green hydrogen for greater deployment.
+The Gol has proposed a phased approach for creating a hydrogen ecosystem, with the first phase focusing on creating demand for green hydrogen and bringing down the cost of green hydrogen for greater deployment.
 The key sectors for demand creation would be refineries, fertilisers and CGD sector.
 The second phase would focus on wider coverage of green hydrogen in other sectors to achieve net zero emissions.
-Under the mission, the GoI inter alia provides for Strategic
+Under the mission, the Gol provides for, inter alia, the Strategic Interventions for Green Hydrogen Transition Programme, which would focus on developing domestic manufacturing units for electrolysers and other technology along with producing green hydrogen and setting up pilot projects in the sectors with potential to adopt and transition to green hydrogen, such as steel, heavy duty mobility, and shipping, etc. - National Policy on Biofuels 2018 ("Biofuel Policy"): The policy published by MoPNG seeks to increase the use of biofuel in India's energy and transportation sector.
+The Biofuel Policy categorises biofuels as "Basic Biofuels", namely First Generation (1G) bioethanol and biodiesel and "Advanced Biofuels", namely Second Generation (2G) ethanol, Municipal Solid Waste (MSW) to drop-in fuels, Third Generation (3G) biofuels, bio-CNG, etc, to enable the extension of appropriate financial and fiscal incentives under each category.
+The Biofuel Policy provides for an indicative target of 20% blending of ethanol in petrol and 5% blending of biodiesel.
+The National Policy on Biofuels was amended in June 2022 for advancing the ethanol blending target of 20% blending of ethanol in petrol to 2025-26 from 2030.